 When I was at Guntersville Fire our Station 1 was in an old converted National Guard Armory which had been built in 1936.
 It is now the city museum which is what many old firehouses seem to become for some reason.

 I don’t know a great deal about the history of, what we called “The Old Armory” but I do know it could be creepy in there.
 The thing was beautiful in it’s own way but it looked like Dracula’s castle sitting up on the hill it was built on.

-Paul Stanford retired from Guntersville as a lieutenant.
+Paul Stanford retired from Guntersville as a captain.
 He swears that he has seen a woman in white strolling through the bay and once, in the dayroom, he glanced up to see her peering through the door at him.

 Julie Patton, the museum curator, related to me that one of the present day firefighters, Anthony Berry was alone at the old station one night.
 Someone spoke very audibly to him “HELLO” but he was alone.

 This is my personal experience at the Old Armory…